zhullyb/monyhar/monyhar/chrome/browser/chromeos/net/network_diagnostics/README.md

 2. Add the implementation and unit tests [here].

-Note: Any changes made to network_diagnostics.mojom must be kept in sync with the copy in the Chromium OS repo:
+Note: Any changes made to network_diagnostics.mojom must be kept in sync with the copy in the Monyhar OS repo:
 [src/platform2/diagnostics/mojo/network_diagnostics.mojom].

 ## Understanding a routine's results